shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 A Performance spell is not effected by the following Bond Affinity options: Reaching, Remote, Lasting, Ashes.

+Whenever a creature is effected by one of your Performance spells, you regain 1 MP.

 ### Big Show

 You can weave your performance into another one.
 Whenever you stop sustaining a Performance spell, you may spend 2 AP to cast a new Performance spell, without paying the MP cost of the new spell.